acend/terraform-training/content/en/docs/03/4-data-sources.md

 terraform apply
 ```

-You will see on the console that the resource `random_integer.number` is created **before**
+You will see on the console the resource `random_integer.number` is created **before**
 the `local_file.random` because the `result` attribute of the random integer is passed as content.

-This shows the dependecy tracking of Terraform in action.
+This shows the dependency tracking and resolution of Terraform in action.

 ## Step 3: Taint a resource